-This article will run you through how to apply for Galileo with step by step instructions.
+This article will run you through how to apply to Galileo for investment with step by step instructions.

-Before you begin: be sure to read our Accelerator Page and this FAQ before applying.
+Before you begin: be sure to read our investment page before applying.

 Keep in mind: you can start and save a draft application to come back to as many times as you like.
 Once you hit submit we’ll reach out with next steps.